HWal/HWSocketStation/README.md

 NodeMCU V3 Remote Control Station
 =================================

-This project is developed for a test stand (see schematic) explore some of the features of ESP8266-12E WiFi module.
+This project is developed for a test stand (see schematic) and explore some of the features of ESP8266-12E WiFi module.
 Hopefully you will be able to modify the code and adapt it to your own needs.

 Communication is based on the Websock protocol.
 To connect from the outside world, you need to forward ports 80 and 81 in your router.

+With this setup you can send two commands on separate digital outputs, get back-indication on two separate digital inputs, read an analog measurand and control a servo motor.
+The motor can be controlled to both ends and midpoint position via buttons, and also in proportional movement via a slider.
+At the moment there is no feedback to the slider symbol if you use the the buttons to control the motor.
+This is a work in progress.

 Required software
 -----------------